Dimitri-Bit/Liberty-Bans-Web/README.md

    ]
 }
 ```
-## Live Preview:
+## Live Preview

 You can find a live preview of the website [here](https://github.com/Dimitri-Fustic/Liberty-Bans-Web/).

 ## Support

-If you need any support regarding this application please open a issues request, a Discord support server is coming soon.
+If you need any support regarding this application, please open an issues request.
+A Discord support server is coming soon.

-*Please Note: The official LibertyBans Discord server probably won't provide you any support with this application since it is not a official web interface*
+*Please Note: The official LibertyBans Discord server probably won't provide you support for this application since it is not an official web interface.*